 This brings up an important topic.
 If the conditionalist asserts that the unquenchable fire means that the fire does not go out until the fuel is consumed, then what is the fuel?
 Is it the physical human body?
 Most conditionalists I've talked to believe in some form of soul sleep where upon at the Day of Judgment, God awakens them and reunites them with their physical bodies.
 They are then cast into the fire where their body is consumed, and they become nonexistent.
 If this is the case, then they would be saying that each wicked person's physical body is ignited on fire, and they are eventually cremated because once there body is consumed, the fire goes out, and the soul no longer exists.
 This would mean that the only qualitative difference between the conditionalist and the traditionalist is the amount of time of the burning torment.

 Is this how John the Baptist meant things to be understood?

-The imagery that John uses is taken from the separation of the wheat and the chaff in harvest time.
+The imagery that John uses is taken from Middle East practice of the separation of the wheat and the chaff in harvest time.
 Both were thrown into the air, and the heavier seed would fall to the ground where the chaff would fall downwind and be separated.
 Later, people would burn up the chaff in fire.
 John uses this imagery regarding the judgment of the wicked.
 The question is whether or not John was trying to illustrate nonexistence or was he illustrating the terrifying judgment to come which "unquenchable fire" would suggest?
 I think that's the key.
 If John wanted to say that the wicked are annihilated, then why did he use the phrase "unquenchable fire"?
 Was he merely borrowing the idiomatic expressions found in the Old Testament to convey the idea of future nonexistence?
 Or, is the imagery better suited to the warning of conscious torment?
 For me, it is obviously the latter.
-For you, perhaps it is not.
+For you, maybe it is not.